Samsung Galaxy M21

-Samsung Galaxy M21 is a mid-range Android smartphone developed by Samsung Electronics as a part of Galaxy M series smartphone lineup for 2020.
+Samsung Galaxy M21 is a mid-range Android-based smartphone manufactured, developed and designed by Samsung Electronics as a part of Galaxy M series smartphone lineup for 2020.
 It was first released on March 18, 2020, as the successor to the Galaxy M20 and Galaxy M30s.
-It comes preinstalled with Android 10 and Samsung's custom One UI 2.0 software overlay, which is now upgraded to Android 12 with One UI 4.1.
+It comes preinstalled with Android 10 and Samsung's custom One UI Core 2.0 software overlay, which is now upgraded to Android 12 with One UI Core 4.1.

-Samsung Galaxy M21 has an improved version of itself, the Samsung Galaxy M21s, released on 6 November 2020.
+It has an improved version of itself, the Samsung Galaxy M21s, released on November 6, 2020.

 Specifications

 Hardware

 The phone features 6.4-inch, FHD+ Super AMOLED panel with rounded corners, screen-to-body ratio of 91% and 19.5:9 aspect ratio.
 The front glass is constructed of Corning Gorilla Glass 3.
 There is a rear-mounted fingerprint scanner on the polycarbonate plastic back.

 The camera system of the phone is similar to Samsung Galaxy M30s.
 It comprises 3 rear cameras: